SaiPrasanth212/SaiPrasanth212/README.md

 💻 I'm passionate lover of programming and everything connected with it
 🎯 Fond of solving interesting and hard problems
-🍀 Currently learning JS backend development and building projects for my portfolio
+🍀 Currently learning JS backend development and Data analysis using Python
 💞️ I'm looking to collaborate on some interesting projects with Python and Javascript
 📫 You can reach me with **[Discord <img src="https://uxwing.com/wp-content/themes/uxwing/download/brands-and-social-media/discord-white-icon.png" width=15>](https://discord.com/users/saiprasanth0212)**